 After the first staircase in the first room of the Dunwich Building, you come across a ghoul who, as you can see if you're sneaking and don't startle it, is on its knees in front of a fire extinguisher's rack - a rack which, mounted on the wall, resembles a cross from his point of view.
 You might be hit with the realization that whatever was lurking in this building was so terrifying that a feral, 200-year-old ghoul was scared for its soul and, desperately recalling its former humanity, prayed to God for comfort.

 Let's talk about the building itself.
-It's literally in the middle of nowhere surrounded by hills and mountains.
-Almost as if it wants to be found and draw you in with it's mystery.
-The interior feels incredibly darker (as in lighting)than other places in the Capital Wasteland, making it hard to see Ghouls that are a few feet in front of you.
-Not only that, but due to decay, the building is near labyrinthine in structure, with it's floor holes and stairs.
+It stands alone in a small canyon, with no other ruins around it... almost as if it wants to be found and draw the idly curious in.
+The interior is very dimly lit, making it hard to see Ghouls that are a few feet in front of you.
+Due to decay, the building is near labyrinthine in structure, with staircases, floors and ceilings collapsed.
 It also gives a feel as if the space itself isn't right.
 You have to go up in order to reach the pillar where you destroy the Knivbereh(?)and the exit.

 //liquid dripping// Ug-Qualtoth //unintelligible// Ug-Qualtoth.
 I came, I came.
 Back this time, deep-temple //unintelligible// screaming, twisting, //unintelligible// //impact sound// No light, no flesh //unintelligible// deep temple born deep temple died.
 Ug-Qualtoth again, //unintelligible// returned returned //unintelligible// retribution.
 NOTICE TO USER: Internal memory capacity reached.
 PagSoft LLC recommends PagMem LLC for all your data storage needs.
 Please contact your administrator for details.